dreamcatcher-tech/network/Inbox/2024-12-11 2216 set of cli tool prompts.md

 >[!danger] Depends:

 We should have a range of prompts that are presets for making cli tools, that contain best practices and advice.
 This could be a reasoning domain for cli tools.

+It would lay out the format that we wanted.

+Or, we could pass in an example folder of a project we liked.